Online Master of Applied Science Community Development

 Members of NRHH pose for a photo with shovels after helping Parks & Rec dig up flower beds in the Sunken Gardens

-IDEA provides educational freedom, creating rewarding pathways for lifelong learning, career advancement, and community growth in an ever-changing society.
+Innovative Digital Education Alliance (IDEA) provides educational freedom, creating rewarding pathways for lifelong learning, career advancement, and community growth in an ever-changing society.

 This program is 100% online.